Literary Inspired

 Don’t: Engage with Negative Reviews Publicly

-Responding to negative reviews can often do more harm than good.
-Focus on the positive feedback and use constructive criticism to improve your future work.
+Responding to negative reviews tends to do more harm than good.
+Focus on positive feedback and use constructive criticism to improve future work.

 FAQ Section